MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 *Figure 7.
 Configure the boot order for your Surface device*

-You can also turn on and off IPv6 support for PXE with the **Enable IPv6 for PXE Network Boot** option, for example when performing a Windows deployment using PXE where the PXE server is configured for IPv4 only.
+You can also turn on and off IPv6 support for PXE with the **Enable IPv6 for PXE Network Boot** option, for example, when performing a Windows deployment using PXE where the PXE server is configured for IPv4 only.

 ## UEFI Management page

-The Management page allows you to manage use of Zero Touch UEFI Management and other features on eligible devices including Surface Pro 8, Surface Go 3, Surface Laptop Studio, Surface Pro 7+, Surface Pro 7, Surface Pro X, Surface Laptop 4, Surface Laptop 3, Surface Laptop SE, and Surface Book 3.
+The Management page allows you to manage the use of Zero Touch UEFI Management and other features on eligible devices, including Surface Pro 8, Surface Go 3, Surface Laptop Studio, Surface Pro 7+, Surface Pro 7, Surface Pro X, Surface Laptop 4, Surface Laptop 3, Surface Laptop SE, and Surface Book 3.

 :::image type="content" alt-text="Manage access to Zero Touch UEFI Management and other features." source="images/manage-surface-uefi-fig7a.png":::

 *Figure 8.
 Manage access to Zero Touch UEFI Management and other features*

-Zero Touch UEFI Management lets you remotely manage UEFI settings  by using a device profile within Intune called Device Firmware Configuration Interface (DFCI).
+Zero Touch UEFI Management lets you remotely manage UEFI settings using a device profile within Intune called Device Firmware Configuration Interface (DFCI).
 If you do not configure this setting, the ability to manage eligible devices with DFCI is set to **Ready**.
 To prevent DFCI, select **Opt-Out**.

 > [!NOTE]
 > The UEFI Management settings page and use of DFCI is currently available for Surface Laptop SE, Surface Laptop Studio, Surface Pro 8, Surface Go 3, Surface Laptop 4, Surface Laptop Go, Surface Book 3, Surface Laptop 3, Surface Pro 7+, Surface Pro 7, and Surface Pro X.  To learn more, see [Intune management of Surface UEFI settings](surface-manage-dfci-guide.md).